mohitraipr/test_kotty_track/README.md

 ```

 `supervisor_id` references a user with the role `supervisor`.
 Each supervisor can only manage one department.
 Operators can create new departments and change their assigned supervisor from the dashboard.

+## Supervisor Dashboard

+Supervisors can log in and manage only the employees they created.
+From `/supervisor/employees` they can:

+* View a list of their employees
+* Create new employees by specifying punching ID, name, salary type (`per_day` or `monthly`), salary amount and working hours